myatbhonesjsu/CMPE272-Team10-Project/README.md

 ### IBM Tools
 IBM Watsonx could be integrated to fine-tune a model on educational content, allowing for more domain-specific and accurate coaching responses.
+IBM Instana: Monitoring logs and for observability tools in general
 ---

 ## Complexity